Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-14-hornets-nest.md

 Adam laughed slightly.
 "My Dad told me that'd just be two hours of sitting in the dark ignoring each other." he confessed.
 "I'd rather see you and talk to you."

-After he'd said it, the fear struck him that the line was corny and over-the-top, but Ava seemed to take it very well---she blushed and bounced happily in her shoes, then took his hand and led him towards the entrance.
+After he'd said it, the fear struck him that the line was corny and over-the-top, but Ava seemed to take it very well - she blushed and bounced happily in her shoes, then took his hand and led him towards the entrance.

 Adam allowed himself to be led, secretly amazed at how well things were going. \<*maybe this isn't so difficult after all...*\>
 ___